 [I’ve chosen the Telegraph to illustrate this dilemma for a view from the right.
 Sources like the New Statesman and the Guardian are more critical still of PFI.]

-Meanwhile, rising to the surface is a growing tide of hatred, fuelled by the permission given by politicians to see outsiders as the source of our woes.
+Meanwhile, rising to the surface is a tide of resentments, fuelled by the permission created by politicians to see outsiders as the source of our woes.
 Just as the Nazis zeroed in on Jews and Slavs, we are now planning to list and shame the foreigners we can root out in our community.
 My wonderful European friends are already making plans to leave and take their energy, talents and wider perspectives with them.
 We will all be poorer.
-And I remain broken-hearted as I watch my country plunge towards a new darkness, pretending to be dawn!
+Not only are Europeans established here leaving, fewer are coming in: